rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 }
 ```

-Here is a sample of output from the script above.
-It's a list of all the file names (objects) affected by Azure modifications.
+The contents of the output from the script above is a list of all the file names (objects) affected by Azure modifications, per DB.
 The file names conform to SSMS object scripting format: *owner.object.type.sql*, one file per object.

 ![sample diff output](sample-diff-output.png)

-## Step 2: *getting recent changes from PROD*
+## Step 2: *identifying recent changes in PROD*

-The previous step gave us a list file/object names to limit our search for recent changes in PROD to only what affects Azure modifications (stored procedures, user functions and views).
-We achieved that by comparing 2 commits.
-In this step we compare the code directly between *base* and *prod* DBs using *sys.syscomments* tables to avoid exporting all objects from production DBs.
+In this step, we compare the code directly between *base* and *prod* DBs using *sys.syscomments* tables to avoid exporting all objects from production DBs.
 The comparison is done by an [open source CLI tool(AZPM)](https://github.com/rimutaka/onprem2az-elastic-query) we had to build for this project.

 This PowerShell script relies on the output from *Step 1* and should also be run from the solution root.